Rajat117/aws-guide/Cognito/Overview.md

     - Developer Authenticated Identities (Custom login)
     - Even a unauthenticated Guest Access
 - Users have an IAM policy
-- The same IAM policy can customized based on the user_id or any entity you like which can be available as a variable to policy object.
+- The same IAM policy can be customized based on the user_id or any entity you like which can be available as a variable to policy object.
 - AWS services can then be accessed through API gateway or even directly(Say using SDK)

 3. Cognito Sync (Deprecated)